nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 3. Open the command terminal and navigate to the folder where you downloaded `mealcompanion.jar` using `cd <file_path>` commands as necessary.
 4. Ensure the terminal is within the correct folder.
 5. Use the command `java -jar mealcompanion.jar` to launch Meal Companion.
+> **Tip**
+> If you are new to using the Command Line Interface, you may refer to the [Command Line Interface Guide](#command-line-interface-guide) in the [Appendix](#appendix) for further assistance.

-6. When you are finished using Meal Companion, use the `bye` command to terminate the application.
+7. When you are finished using Meal Companion, use the `bye` command to terminate the application.
 This will ensure your stored data is saved correctly for future access.

     ![startup2.png](images/startup2.png)
     <sub>Fig 2: Command to start using Meal Companion.</sub>